Pal-GHK and Promising Anti Wrinkle Research

 by | Sep 19, 2022 | Research

-• When the GHK-end is connected to the Pal-end, the fatty acid (Palmitoyl) end of Pal-GHK acts as an intermediary.
-This transport complex does an excellent job of improving skin and cell penetration.
+Palmitoyl Tripeptide-1 may induce the production of fibroblasts at a rapid rate to replenish and regenerate any lost elastin.
+The GHK-end is connected to the Pal-end, the fatty acid (Palmitoyl) end of Pal-GHK acts as an intermediary.
+This transport complex appears to improve skin cell penetration.

-• Pal-GHK peptide activates genes that can change and reset cells to a younger, healthier appearance and state.
-This can be accomplished by attaching Palmitoyl to the peptide sequence, GHK, which makes it more effective for DNA repair genes and increases the expression of the 14 genes that modulate antioxidant production.
-Following the genetic changes, the effects of aging are reduced, as are radicals and toxic agents that cause the development of age-related diseases.
+Pal-GHK peptide appears to activate genes that may change and reset cells.
+This may be accomplished by attaching Palmitoyl to the peptide sequence, GHK, which may make it more effective for DNA repair genes and increases the expression of the 14 genes that modulate antioxidant production.
+Following the genetic changes, the action of cell aging may be reduced, as are radicals and toxic agents that cause the development of certain diseases.

-• Pal-GHK is a modified form of the extracellular matrix-derived peptide GHK that can permeate the stratum corneum and attain the epidermal and dermal skin layers.
+Pal-GHK is a modified form of the extracellular matrix-derived peptide GHK that may potentially permeate the stratum corneum and attain the epidermal and dermal skin layers.

-• Pal-GHK (0.5 M) increases collagen synthesis in human skin fibroblasts in vitro.
-It reduces collagen degradation ex vivo in patient-derived human skin samples exposed to UVA light when used at a concentration of 6 ppm.
+Pal-GHK (0.5 M) may increaase collagen synthesis in skin fibroblasts.
+It may reduce collagen degradation in skin samples exposed to UVA light when examined at a concentration of 6 ppm.

-• Scientists believe Pal-GHK peptide can activate age-related DNA repair and healing genes.
-According to new research, the peptide can influence hair regeneration.
+Scientists believe Pal-GHK peptide may activate age-related DNA repair and certain genes.
+According to new research, the peptide may potentially influence follicle regeneration.

-• Palmitoyl Tripeptide-1 replenishes the skin’s extracellular matrix, reducing wrinkles, smoother skin, and less uneven skin.
-At the same time, it protects collagen from degradation caused by Ultraviolet A (UVA) rays.
+Palmitoyl Tripeptide-1 may replenish the skin’s extracellular matrix, reducing wrinkles, smoother skin, and less uneven skin.
+At the same time, it may protect collagen from degradation caused by Ultraviolet A (UVA) rays.
+Pal-GHK peptide may be examined solely or combinatorally with Palmitoyl tetrapeptide – Z.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.